LennySHumphrey/SQL-Portfolio-105-Problems/CONTRIBUTING.md

-# Contributing to SQL Mastery: 105 Problems
+# Contributing to SQL Portfolio: 105 Problems

 Thank you for your interest in improving this SQL learning resource!